Abhishek6706/Alzheimers_Disease_Prediction/README.md

 ### ADNI Dataset Model:
 * **Test Accuracy**: **98.12%**
-* **Key Insight**: The model performed exceptionally well, with very high precision and recall for all classes, including the heavily augmented 'Moderate Dementia' class
+* **Key Insight**: The model performed exceptionally well, with very high precision and recall for all classes, including the heavily augmented 'Moderate Dementia' class.

+### Mendeley Dataset Model:
+* **Test Accuracy**: **96.88%**
+* **Key Insight**: This model also demonstrated strong predictive power, successfully classifying the different stages of dementia with high accuracy.